andreascaglioni/andreascaglioni/README.md

 # Andrea Scaglioni
-- I am an Applied Mathematician and Computational Scientist focusing on Numerics of Partial Differential Equations (PDEs)
+- I am an Applied Mathematician and Computational Scientist focusing on the numerics of Partial Differential Equations (PDEs)
 - During my Ph.D. at TU Vienna (AT), I worked on methods for Stochastic PDEs and Random Coefficient PDEs.
 I am especially interested in nonlinear, time-dependent problems;
 - I focus on sparse grid interpolation, which can approximate high-dimensional sparse functions with possibly dimension-independent accuracy, based only on point samples.
 <!--